 5. Get kissable lips with a honey vanilla lip scrub

-This recipe relies on a super-sweet mixture of sugar, honey, and almond oil for lips that are exfoliated and hydrated at the same time—and perfectly kissable!
+This recipe relies on a super-sweet mixture of sugar, honey, and almond oil to exfoliate and hydrate lips—making them perfectly kissable!

 6. Plump lips with a cinnamon lip scrub

 Cinnamon will make your lips naturally plumper, and the light exfoliation will prep them for absorbing all the lip balm goodness.
-If there is a little bit of a tingle, don’t worry—that’s totally normal and is just the cinnamon doing its job plumping your lips!
+Don't worry if there is a little bit of a tingle—that's totally normal, and it's just the cinnamon doing its job plumping your lips!

 Combine the above ingredients in a mixing bowl.
-Apply to lips with fingertips and gently slough off dry, dead skin cells by scrubbing in circular motions.
-It is important to use a gentle technique and not over-exfoliate to prevent small tears in the skin.
+Apply the mixture to the lips with your fingertips and gently slough off dry, dead skin cells by scrubbing in circular motions.
+It is important not to over-exfoliate but use a gentle technique instead to prevent small tears in the skin.

 Rinse with warm water and follow with lip balm.
-Use this scrub once or twice a week to transition into fall, and treat the chapped lips that occasionally accompany the season.
+Use this scrub once or twice a week to transition into fall and treat the chapped lips that often accompany the cooler seasons.

 7. Soothe sensitive skin with a honey oat scrub